 During his over ten year career in human services, Josh has gained extensive experience in a multitude of practice areas including clinical services, program development, and implementation, curriculum development, clinical supervision, poverty, multicultural issues, community development, organizational strategy and management, and social justice advocacy.

 Josh received his Bachelor’s Degree in Social Work from the University of Oklahoma and a Master's Degree in Social Work from the University of Arkansas.

 Although not a native on NWA, Josh, his wife, and their two sons, Luke and Josiah, have put down significant roots.
 Having lived in Northwest Arkansas for twelve years, Josh and his family love the community and enjoy all it has to offer.

-Ali is the Director of Technology, Marketing, and Security Officer for Excellerate Foundation.
+Ali is the Director of Marketing at Excellerate Foundation.
 Prior to Excellerate, Ali has overseen the build and launch of multiple technology platforms and applications including Hark at Excellerate Foundation.

 After graduating from the University of Arkansas and the Razorback soccer team in 2008, Ali was armed with a Bachelor of Science and a specific concentration in Marketing.
 She gained extensive knowledge and experience at Fortune 500’s, J.B.
 Hunt Transport, Inc., in operations, customer success, market research, and national account sales and was also was a part of the company’s first Women’s Executive Resource Group.

 After JBHT, Ali joined the team at Field Agent where she helped build, launch, and run a location-specific smart device application that allowed users to “check-in” at designated venues called ClassCheck.

 Ali has been in Northwest Arkansas since 1990 and is married (Justin) with three kids (Parker, Easton, & Palmer).